Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Designing Sasha

-\emph{Which are the relevant devices and sensors?} If the model has established that there are relevant devices, our next step is to filter them.
-For immediate goals, we prompt the model to select the minimal set of relevant devices from the JSON home template.
-For persistent goals, we prompt the model twice: once for selecting relevant devices, and again for selecting relevant sensors.
-This step outputs a JSON subset of the devices in the home template and, for persistent goals, a JSON subset of the sensors.
+\aeone{\emph{Relevance} of target devices in action plans tends to be unstable across homes, as shown in our empirical study.
+Our next objective is to develop a component that provides consistent relevance ($Rel$) across different environments.} To do so, we prompt the model to select the minimal set of relevant devices from the JSON home template.
+This step outputs a JSON subset of the devices in the home template.

-For the ``I'm tired, I need help waking up'' command, we prompt the model with the device filtering prompt, to which the model in $h_3$ will return JSON of the coffee maker in the kitchen with no settings changed or assigned.
-In $h_1$ or $h_2$, it will return JSON of lights in their respective rooms.
-If we imagine a persistent goal---perhaps ``I'm tired, I need help waking up tomorrow morning''---we prompt the model once to filter the devices, and again for filtering the sensors.
-To the second prompt, the model will return the ``local time'' sensor inside of the ``global'' field of the sensor structure.
-Note that this is the first reasoning step that prompts the model to produce JSON.
-When we implement Sasha, we merely extract the JSON component of the response with a regular expression.
-Performing this step with an LLM as opposed to a task-specific system has a similar justification as above.
+For the ``I'm tired, I need help waking up'' command, we prompt the model with the device filtering prompt.
+In response, the model in $h_3$ will return JSON of the coffee maker in the kitchen.
+In $h_1$ or $h_2$, it will return JSON of lights in their respective rooms. \aeone{As with the clarifying step, we may either filter the full set of devices, or filter a list of devices (with their settings excluded).} Performing this step with an LLM as opposed to a task-specific system has a similar justification as above.
 Filtering based on the semantic relationship between a command and the named devices in a home unlocks greater flexibility than a system that relies on a rigidly-defined ontology.